Zlob/php-json-server/README.md

     }
 }
 ```
-* Then, add to routes.php file new route, to link '/api/*' rout with our controller method handleRequest
+* Then, add to routes.php file new route, to link '/api/*' route with our controller method handleRequest
 ``` php
 Route::any('api/{all}', "JsonServerController@handleRequest")->where('all', '.*');
 ```